-The snack storm and what it means for packaging design
+The rise in snacking and what it means for packaging design

 SNACKING AS THE DEFINITIVE MEAL